docker/docs/desktop/wsl/index.md

 Before you turn on the Docker Desktop WSL 2 feature, ensure you have:

-- WSL version 1.1.3.0 or later.
+- At a minimum WSL version 1.1.3.0., but ideally the latest version of WSL to [avoid some Docker Desktop functionalities not working](best-practices.md).
-- Windows 10, version 21H2 orlater, or Windows 11, version 21H2 or later.
+- Windows 10, version 21H2 or later, or Windows 11, version 21H2 or later.
 For more information, see [System requirements](https://docs.docker.com/desktop/install/windows-install/#system-requirements).
 - Installed the WSL 2 feature on Windows.
 For detailed instructions, refer to the [Microsoft documentation](https://docs.microsoft.com/en-us/windows/wsl/install-win10){:target="_blank" rel="noopener" class="_"}.

 ## Turn on Docker Desktop WSL 2